rancher/rke2/docs/install/network_options.md

 === "Canal CNI plugin"

-    Canal does not support dual-stack at the moment.
-To track the progress on this, please check the [dual-stack in canal issue](https://github.com/rancher/rke2/issues/1883)
+    Canal automatically detects the RKE2 configuration for dual-stack and does not need any extra configuration.
+Dual-stack is currently not supported in the windows installations of RKE2.

 === "Cilium CNI plugin"